Skip to Content

 Software Development Lead | UK

-Nazar is a development and DevOps lead in Application & Cloud Practice.
-In this role, he is leading full-stack software development in .Net Core, C#, React and Azure.
-His main topics of interest are digital transformation, Cloud and Data Science.
-Nazar likes working with the most technically complicated projects and always delivers them with high standards.
-He is also a huge fun and advocate of Az
+Nazar is a software development lead in Application & Cloud Practice.
+In this role, he is leading full-stack software development in .Net Core, C#, NodeJs, React and Azure.
+His main topics of interest are digital transformation, fintech, AI and Cloud.

 Comments